removing a share from the storage pool should unwind the files back to the share

 hopefully the fsck does NOT eliminate these files?? that would be BAD.

-#1 Updated by gboudreau about 11 years ago
+#1 Updated by gboudreau over 11 years ago

 fsck: Greyhole loops on all shares found in it's config file, and fsck those dirs one after the other.